Rutgers University–Camden: 20th century

+21st century

+In 2012, there was a proposal for the campus to merge with Rowan University.
+Due to a large opposition movement led by faculty, staff, students and alumni, the proposal was defeated.

+On June 20, 2020, students of Rutgers University–Camden created a petition that called for "the removal of the Walt Whitman statue which stands tall in the middle of our campus."
+Walt Whitman was an American poet and writer, who purchased a house in Camden, New Jersey, in 1864, where he wrote Leaves of Grass, his most notable collection of poems.

+In some of his works, Whitman referred to Black individuals as "baboons" and "wild brutes" and had utilized a racial slur against Black people.
+Many Black intellectuals have called for these comments to be discussed at the same time as praise of Walt Whitman.
+Rutgers University-Camden addressed the concerns proposed in the petition by hosting virtual meetings with community members, university faculty, students, and historians.
+In 2021, the statute of Walt Whitman was moved from in front of the Rutgers University–Camden campus center to a garden space on campus and included contextualization of the complex history.

 Academics

 Rutgers–Camden is accredited by the Middle States Commission on Higher Education.
 It has nearly 40 majors and 50 minors plus special programs, an Honors College, hands-on research with faculty mentors, study abroad, internships, civic learning, and various graduate and advanced professional programs.
 The academic year follows a 4-4 schedule of two four-course semesters, fall and spring.
 During the winter study term, students study various courses outside of typical curriculum for 3 weeks in January.
 Rutgers students often take the winter study term to pursue internships or work on intensive research projects.

-College of Arts and Sciences

-The College of Arts and Sciences is the largest academic unit at Rutgers–Camden.
-Students enjoy the advantages of a personalized liberal arts education as well as the benefits of studying at a campus of a research university, particularly the opportunity to work closely with distinguished faculty.
-Majors and programs include studies in the humanities, the arts, the social sciences, and the natural and physical sciences, including those in traditional liberal arts fields as well as more professionally oriented courses of study.
-The College of Arts and Sciences also has a highly selective Honors College, which offers a challenging academic program that includes seminars, junior and senior year projects, and extracurricular activities.